Getting around Kyoto

 A day pass for the subway only is not very convenient for tourists, as the subway only takes you to a limited number of sights.

-• It is valid for 1 calendar day and not 24 hours
+- Valid for 1 calendar day, not 24 hours

-A regular single subway ticket costs around 260 jpy for a city trip, so a full day ticket is worth it for 3 or more subway rides and at most one bus ride (single day costs 230 jpy).
+A regular single metro ticket costs around 260 jpy for a city trip, so a day ticket is worth it for 3 or more metro rides and at most one bus ride (single costs 230 jpy).

 Check the official website city.kyoto.lg.jp for details.